IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What is the Content Commons?

-The Content Commons is the portal to search, discover, and share content from the U.S. Department of State’s Bureau of International Information Programs (IIP).
+The Content Commons is the portal to search, discover, and share content from the U.S. Department of State’s Bureau of Global Public Affairs (GPA).

 ### Who manages the Content Commons?

-The U.S. Department of State’s Bureau of International Information Programs (IIP) manages the Content Commons and the Content Distribution Platform (CDP).
+The U.S. Department of State’s Bureau of Global Public Affairs (GPA) manages the Content Commons and the Content Distribution Platform (CDP).

 ### Where do I start?